ILikeLayla/Layla-log/README.md

 {TIME} (+00:00) INFO   This is an info message
 ```

-Furthermore, all the setting have a default value:
+Furthermore, all the settings have a default value:
 - `"./logs/"` as the default dir_path
 - `0` as the default log file single_length
 - `LogLevel::Trace` as the default file_recode_level